openbmc/entity-manager/docs/platform_configuration.md

 sensors with the correct board or chassis.
 Because the board must already exist for this to resolve, it is expected as a `FOUND(...)` precondition in the platform `Probe`.

+## Describing the devices behind an MCTP bridge

+An `MCTPUSBDevice` that acts as an MCTP bridge lists the devices reachable through it in `BridgedEndpoints`.
+Each entry is a record in its own right and may name a `Board` of its own, because a bridge and the devices behind it are not necessarily on the same board; an entry that names none is on the bridge's.
+The order matters: the Nth entry is assigned the Nth EID of the bridge's pool, so entries must be listed in pool order.